 Grace Maxson Wood McNabb Reith

-More than that, Grace had been somewhat of a prodigy as a teenager, widely hailed for her singing and pianoforte playing.
+Grace became known for her singing and pianoforte playing.
 Her accomplishments at nearby Whitman Conservatory of Music, then one of the leading music schools in the Northwest, were widely acclaimed.
-After she graduated from the conservatory with a major in pianoforte, she continued to take voice lessons for two more years and then traveled to San Francisco, under sponsorship of a local benefactor, to study opera.
+After she graduated from the conservatory with a major in pianoforte in 1898, she continued to take voice lessons for two more years and then traveled to San Francisco, under sponsorship of a local benefactor, to study opera.
 Her mother, however, became concerned about her daughter's growing interest in that genre and stopped her study after one year.

-When Wood returned to the Northwest in 1901, she married D. C. McNabb on January 1, 2001.
+When Grace returned to the Northwest, she married D. C. McNabb on January 1, 2001.

-She was invited to teach at WWC was offered the following year.
-Her breadth of background and reputation led the college to pay whatever she wanted, which in her second year of teaching was $50 per month plus room and board.
+She was invited to teach at WWC in 1902.
+Though only 22, her background and reputation led the college to pay whatever she wanted, which in her second year of teaching was $50 per month plus room and board.
 In April of that school year, she requested a salary increase to $75 for the next year.

 The reaction of the board, recorded in its April 7, 1904, minutes, was "to call in the Faculty to see how they would feel about the Board's paying one teacher so much more than the other teachers."
 Even though the faculty naturally opposed the request and the school was in a precarious financial condition, the board relented, and three days later voted to pay the requested amount, a salary larger than that of the president of the college.

-Shortly after the next school year began, McNabb discovered her husband had been previously married and had never divorced.
+Shortly after the 1904-1905 school year started, she discovered that her husband had been previously married and had never divorced.
 She left him and offered to resign her position, but the board, after discussing the situation, declined her offer, unanimously voting that "she continue her work at the school."
 The following April she was officially granted a divorce on grounds of "abandonment" and resumed her maiden name.

 Wood's unusually high salary continued into the next school year.
 As that year ended, however, Marion E. Cady, who was just completing his first year as the new college president, adjusted salaries so that in the coming year she would earn four dollars less than he was making.

-in 1907 as the school year ended Wood marryied John Reith, who had completed his study at WWC a year earlier.
+In the summer of 1907 as the school year ended, Wood married John Reith, who had completed his study at WWC a year earlier, on August 14.
 She then left with him as he continued his preparation to be a physician.
-When they returned to the area five years later, she was asked again to chair the music department at the college.
-Although Reith initially demanded her former salary of $75 as a condition for returning, in the end she accepted $65, when the board satisfied other conditions she had listed.
+When they returned to the area five years later, she was asked again to chair the college music department at the college.
+Although Reith initially demanded her former salary of $75 as a condition for returning.
+In the end she accepted $65, when the board satisfied other conditions she had listed.

 She continued in that position for the next five years, a period of unusual growth for both the school and the department.
-During this time music became one of the first four-year college programs to be listed at WWC, the first baccalaureate degrees in music being awarded in 1916 to two students, not to be awarded again on a regular basis until 1935.
+During this time music became one of the first four-year college programs to be listed at WWC and the first baccalaureate degree in music was awarded in 1916 to two students, not to be awarded again on a regular basis until 1935.

-Reith left with her husband and their two daughters, Isabel and Caroline, for England in the summer of 1919 to prepare for mission service.
-In order for him to practice medicine in British controlled Africa, he had to receive a medical certificate at a London school.
+Reith left with her husband and their two daughters, Isabel and Caroline, for England in the summer of 1919 to prepare for mission service in Africa.
+To qualify to practice medicine in British controlled Africa, he had to receive a medical certificate at a London school.
 At the end of their first year there, she received a frantic telegram from WWC wanting to know if she could return and run the music department for a year.
-Once again, she agreed to do so and immediately left for the U.S., a trip remembered in later years with mixed feelings by one of her children:
+She agreed to do so and immediately left for the U.S., a trip remembered in later years with mixed feelings by her daughter Caroline:

 One of the officers heard mother talking to my sister, came over, and said, "You speak perfect English!"
 She told him she was born in Washington state near the Blue Mountains.
 He immediately sent us on to New York City.
 We then traveled by train to Walla Walla, where Mother taught for one year.

 As the year ended, Reith returned with her daughters to England and then traveled to South Africa with her husband, where he served as a medical missionary in Cape Town.
-When they later returned to England, he worked in the Adventist hospital at Stanborough Park and she taught at Stanborough College, later Newbold College, for two years while she studied at and graduated from both The Royal Academy of Music and The Royal College of Music in London, taking voice under Plunket Greene, noted Irish singer.
+When they later returned to England, he worked in the Adventist hospital at Stanborough Park and she taught at Stanborough College, later Newbold College, for two years while she studied at and graduated from both The Royal Academy of Music and The Royal College of Music in London, taking voice lessons under Plunket Greene, noted Irish singer.

 On their return to the Northwest in 1926, Reith again led out in music at WWC for two more years, before requesting part-time employment in 1928.
 Two years later she retired, a passage noted in the college yearbook by a tribute describing her as "a role model of grace, dignity, and refinement."